HIKE, BIKE, PADDLE A new introductory regional trails guide for Seal Rock, Waldport, and Yachats.

 At the south end of Yachats Ocean Road near the highway, follow the footpath on the W side of Hwy 101 for a short distance further south to Windy Way.
 At this point hikers must (carefully) cross 2-lane Hwy 101 to link to the Amanda Trail.
 The trail features panoramic ocean views and lush coastal woodland.

-It is a moderate hike to the statue of Amanda (about 1/3 of the way up).
+It is an easy to moderate hike to the statue of Amanda (about 1/3 of the way up).
 After the Amanda statue the trail is a strenuous climb to the summit of Cape Perpetua.

 Dedicated in memory of Amanda, a blind Coos woman who suffered injustices during 1860s' reservation years.
 Hiking boots and walking stick recommended.